Shurparaka: The pilgrimage in Shurparaka

 One should proceed to Shurparaka, where Jamadagni’s son had formerly dwelt.
 Bathing in that tirtha of Rama, one acquireth the merit of giving away gold in abundance.
 (3:85).
 In the tirtha called Shurparaka are two sacrificial platforms of the illustrious Jamadagni, called Pashana and Punaschandra (3:88).
 Yudhishthira plunged his body in all the holy spots, and then came again to Shurparaka (3:118).
 Bathing in the Narmada as also in the tirtha known by the name of Shurparaka, observing a fast for a full fortnight, one is sure to become in one's next birth a prince of the royal line.
 (13:25).

 Sahadeva's expedition to south

-Having brought king Nila of Avanti under his sway the victorious son of Madri, viz.
-Sahadeva, then went further towards the south.
+After bringing King Nila of Avanti under his sway, Sahadeva went further south.
 He then brought the king of Tripura under his sway.
-And next turning his forces against the Paurava kingdom, he vanquished and reduced to subjection the monarch thereof.
-And the prince, after this, with great efforts brought Akriti, the king of Saurashtra and preceptor of the Kausikas under his sway.
-The virtuous prince, while staying in the kingdom of Saurashtra sent an ambassador unto king Rukmin the son of Bhishmaka within the territories of Bhojakata.
-And the monarch cheerfully accepted the sway of the son of Pandu.
-The master of battle then, having exacted jewels and wealth from king Rukmin, marched further to the south.
-And, endued with great energy and great strength, the hero then, reduced to subjection, Shurparaka and Talakata, and the Dandakas also (2:30).
+Next, turning his forces against the Paurava kingdom, he vanquished and reduced to subjection its monarch.
+The prince after this brought Akriti, the king of Saurashtra and preceptor of the Kausikas, under his sway.
+While staying in the kingdom of Saurashtra, the prince sent an ambassador to King Rukmin, the son of Bhishmaka, within the territories of Bhojakata.
+The monarch accepted the sway of the son of Pandu.
+Having exacted jewels and wealth from King Rukmin, Sahadeva marched further to the south.
+He then reduced to subjection Shurparaka, Talakata, and the Dandakas (2:30).